agoenergy/ptx-boa/md/helptext_sidebar_transport.md

-If the transportation distance is smaller than 6000km, you can choose pipeline transport.
-Ship transport is always considered possible.
-For other source countries than the selected one, pipeline is chosen by default if possible.
+If this option is activated, pipelines are used for transport if the transportation distance is smaller than 6000km, and if the transported product is either Hydrogen or Methane.

+Ship transport is used in all other cases.